jconorgrogan/Informational-Constructivism/README.md

 2.  **The Collapse Path:** Starting from the hypothetical void (T25/S₀), instability forces the emergence of F0, initiating the generative path.

 The framework below formalizes this self-consistent loop, where contrast necessitates structure, and the absence of contrast is representationally unstable.

-**Addendum: No Third Option
-One might try a logical escape by declaring, “P and ¬P are both wrong.”
-Call that claim X. To assert X you must:

-Identify the sentence “P and ¬P are wrong.”

-Mark that sentence as distinct from “P is right” and from “¬P is right.”

-Store that mark somewhere.

-Step 1 and 2 create a distinction.
-Step 3 records it.
-Together they instantiate F0.
-In other words, naming any purported third stance already draws and registers a line, so F0 fires again.
-A framework with zero registered distinctions cannot support a proposition, an argument, or a conversation.
-Therefore every coherent description is unavoidably inside an F0 world, and no genuine “third possibility” exists.

 ## The Engine: Δ-Operators and SUR Dynamics